IGME-202-2221/project-1-docchub/README.md

 ## Make it Your Own
  * I will be implementing multiple enemy types as well as start and game over menus.

-## Player Movement
- * Movement is controlled by WASD and/or the Arrow Keys
- * Player can hug, but does not warp through the edges of the screen.

-## Player Health (TODO)
- * The player's health will be represented via a health bar.

-## Player Weapon (TODO)
- * Shoot either by holding down or pressing 'P'

-## Enemies (TODO)
- * tbd

 ## Sources
 Player ship sprite - https://opengameart.org/content/spaceship-8